ErickSumUp/svircuit-ui/README.md

     pnpm install

-# How to run histoire (interface to explore components)
+# How to run Storybook (interface to explore components)

-    pnpm run story:dev
+    pnpm run storybook

-# You can then (probably) see the components in
+# You can then see the components in

     http://localhost:6006